Patient Information

 • Medical aid patients need to bring along their medical aid card

 • Patients who can make payments via credit or debit card or cash for the consultations in the rooms.
 This can be claimed back from your medical aid.
-Surgical procedures are claimed from your Medical Aid by the practice.
+Surgical procedures are claimed from your Medical Aid by the practice, and any co-payments will be made known to you beforehand.

 What can I expect when going to my appointment?

-• Dr. Neu-Ner will discuss your eye condition, the symptoms you are experiencing and any other eye related issues you may have.
-He will then conduct a number of eye tests such as the ones listed below.
-Expect some or all of them to be performed:
+Dr Neu-Ner will discuss your eye condition, the symptoms you are experiencing, and any other eye-related concerns you may have.
+He will then carry out a number of eye tests, which may include some or all of the following:

-• Visual acuity test – is used to determine the smallest letters you can read on a standardized chart held 20 feet away.
+• Visual acuity test – measures the smallest letters you can identify on a standardised chart at a set distance, to assess the clarity of your vision.

 Please remember the following for your next appointment with Dr. Neu-Ner: